amplab/succinct/README.md

 ## Building Succinct

 Succinct is built using [Apache Maven](http://maven.apache.org/).
-To build Succinct and its example programs, run:
+To build Succinct and its component modules, run:

     mvn clean package